 Divorce mediation IS confidential.
 State law says that no one, not even the two parties, can use their negotiations as evidence in court should litigation be used in the future.
 When you meet with a divorce mediator, they will discuss the confidentiality rules applicable in Connecticut.

 It is fairly rare to agree on all but one or two issues, but even if that is the case, mediation is seldom wasted.
 An agreement can be prepared on all settled issues, and the parties can either litigate the remaining issues or take further time to think about them and come back to mediation.
-A well trained neutral attorney mediator will teach you about free “safety net options” existing within your jurisdiction, available to help settle your case, BEFORE you consider litigating your case.
+A well-trained neutral attorney mediator will teach you about free “safety net options” existing within your jurisdiction.
+Options that are available to help settle your case BEFORE you consider litigating your case.